dennyshow/milestone-project4/README.md

 ## Custom Fonts

-I used fonts from **@googleapis CSS 'Overlock, Londrina+Solid'** to create difference in headers and written styles.
+I used fonts from **@googleapis CSS 'Cormorant+Upright, Nurino'** to create difference in headers, paragraph, span and written styles.

 ## Technologies used

 * JQuery & JavaScript - Was used to allow interactivity, file attachment and buttons to function smoothly.
 [Jquery](https://jquery.com/)

-* NoSQL - MongoDB was used to create database and pulled via the route.
+* Sqlite3 - SQLite3 was used to create database and pulled via the backend.
 [MongoDB](https://www.mongodb.com/)

 * Python - Was used to route and call backend database schema from MongoDB.[Python](Lecture Notes)

-* Flask - Produces very useful packages like Jinja,WTForms,PyMongo that allows application to be more functional.[Flask](https://flask.palletsprojects.com/en/1.1.x/)
+* Django - Produces very useful packages like Auth, Admin Jinja, Bootstrap Forms,  that allows application to be more functional.[Flask](https://flask.palletsprojects.com/en/1.1.x/)

+* AWS3 BUCKET - Using amazon cloud based server to store images and static files.

+* AWS3 IAM - Using to store images and static folders.

 * Heroku - Was used to deploy application to run on any every technological devices.
 [Heroku](https://heroku.com/)

-* Materialze JS - For easy dropdown during user select option and mobile screen view [Materialize](http://archives.materializecss.com/0.100.2/getting-started.html)
+* Stripe JS - For easy payment when user select paynow option on all screen sizes [Materialize](http://archives.materializecss.com/0.100.2/getting-started.html)

-* Favicons - Used to improve UX when viewing the top of the webpage.
+* Fontawesome - Used to improve UX when viewing the top of the webpage.
 [Favicon-generator](https://favicon.io/favicon-generator/)

-* Materialize Classes - To trigger more styles and reduce CSS over-styling [Materialize](http://archives.materializecss.com/0.100.2/)
+* Bootstrap Classes - To trigger more styles and reduce CSS over-styling [Materialize](http://archives.materializecss.com/0.100.2/)

-* Material Icon - To improve view of UX when surfing the application [Material Icon](https://material.io/)
+* Font awesome Icon - To improve view of UX when surfing the application [Material Icon](https://material.io/)